#he may be morally bankrupt

 Simon is a smart man, and knows when to pick his battles.
 Soap being the battle he most certainly knows NOT to pick.

-Johnny is more lenient with Ghost than other people, and lets them get away more.
-But Simon’ll be damned if it ends up on the receiving end of Soap’s wrath.
+Although Johnny is more lenient with Ghost than other people, and lets them get away more,—Simon’ll be damned if it ends up on the receiving end of Soap’s wrath.

 I really like the idea of Soap being the dominating one in the relationship, but Ghost not being entirely submissive either.

-Like Simon can and will be the one to put him in HIS place, and knock his ego down a few pegs if need be.
+Like Simon can and will be the one to put him in HIS place, and snap him back to reality.
 Though still allows him his fun.

-While Johnny relies on Ghost to let him know when he’s “too much”, and makes a point to let Simon have the control, at least every now and then.
+While Johnny relies on Ghost to let him know when he’s “too much” or taking things too far,—allows himself to be muzzled.
+Making a point to let Simon have the control, at least every now and then.
+Of course, while challenging Ghost’s authority a healthy amount and protesting the whole time.

 SOAP BEING JUST AS MENTALLY FUCKED AS GHOST MY BELOVED